 - The house is placed on the market but does not sell because its value is grossly inflated.

 - The lender forecloses, taking a loss (part of which is passed on to HUD or a mortgage insurer) and ruining the credit of the straw purchaser.
-By then, the con artists have left the scene with profits in hand.
+By then, the con artists have left with profits in hand.

 Looking back on this scenario, it is clear that the whole transaction was concocted so that the co-conspirators could generate large up-front fees for themselves.